iterative/katacoda-scenarios/basics/sharing/step4.md

-   So, with the option `--local`, the setting is not saved on `.dvc/config` but on `./dvc/config.local`, which is listed on `.dvc/.gitignore` so that it is not committed to GIT by mistake.
+   So, with the option `--local`, the setting is not saved on `.dvc/config` but on `./dvc/config.local`, which is listed on `.dvc/.gitignore` so that it is not committed to Git by mistake.
    Besides this, the configurations stored on `.dvc/config.local` take precedence over (override) those on `.dvc/config`.